 We are fangirls, we don't need a logical reason!

 What's this "we" you mention?

-I feel as though looking for a logical reason is akin to Measuring the Marigolds in a fandom sense: Worthy to attempt, but likely to attract accusations of "hating" and a potential bridge into madness.
+I feel as though looking for a logical reason is akin to Measuring the Marigolds: Worthy to attempt, but likely to attract accusations of "hating."

 The best theory I've seen for explaining (note: NOT justifying) Loki's actions was explained in this article.
 He's been brought up to hate the jotun; now he's discovered he IS one.
 All the negative messages he's been given are still present; he now considers himself a monster, and hates himself for his heritage.
 And, now, he has to prove that he's NOT a monster like them, and what better way than to destroy all the jotun?
 From the article linked, "he has to do something that will prove beyond doubt that he is Aesir at least at heart".